 Have you been eagerly reading an article online when suddenly an ad pops up out of nowhere?
 Sure, you may find it annoying, and you are not alone.

-But pop-under ads are not stopping anytime soon.
+But pop-under ads are not stopping anytime soon, sure there are better technologies that allow you more transparency like programmatic advertising, but they come at a cost of visibility and higher eCPMs.
 We can still see it today when we visit websites.
-But it has already shifted from the completely disruptive and annoying pop under ads redirecting us to a new window to the tolerable hover ad or lightbox ad.
+But it has already shifted from the completely disruptive and annoying pop-under ads redirecting us to a new window to the tolerable hover ad or lightbox ad.
 The lightbox ad shows up at the center of the page, which blurs the content that you are reading.
 This is commonly used by media and news sites and also finding its way through corporate websites.
 Its main goal is to highlight promotions and other content.

 With all of these things, we cannot avoid but wonder if popup ads really work.